christianspecht/simpleleague/readme-full.md

 There weren't any plugins available for that CMS which provided anything like this, so I had to build it myself...but I wanted to do it with the least effort possible *(because I knew that I would need to enter only a few results per year)*.

 That's why I decided to build a "technology-agnostic" and **very** minimalistic solution:
-PHP Simple League just consists of a few PHP files that spit out raw HTML tables.
+SimpleLeague just consists of a few PHP files that spit out raw HTML tables.
 You need a server with [PHP](http://php.net/) and [MySQL](http://www.mysql.com/) to install it, but you can integrate it in websites built with any technology, as long as you are able to include content from external URLs.
 There isn't even an admin screen, and it's unlikely that there will ever be one.
 To enter players, results etc., you just edit the database directly in [phpMyAdmin](http://www.phpmyadmin.net/) *(or whatever tool your server provides)*.
 Yes, it's **that** minimalistic.